Secluded & Quiet Islands In Greece

 Where To Stay In Lipsi

-Aegean Muses is a comfy complex of flats and studios, some with balconies or a patio enjoying great views of the island.
+Aegean Muses is a comfy complex of flats and studios, some with balconies or a patio, enjoying great island views.
 Since the units also feature a well-equipped kitchen, you can even take advantage of the property’s grocery delivery service to its guests.

 Stunning view to Myrina village, Lemnos island, Greece - Quiet Islands In Greece

-Not far from the more popular Thassos Island, Lemnos is a North Aegean island.
+Lemnos is a North Aegean island not far from the more popular Thassos Island.
 This is an unspoiled Greek island with some of Greece’s quietest and most varied beaches.

 How To Get To Lemnos

-You can reach Lemnos from Athens with a ferry departing from the port of Lavrio; this trip lasts less than ten hours, while the ferry departing from Piraeus takes a whole day to take you to Lemnos.
+You can reach Lemnos from Athens by ferry from the port of Lavrio; this trip lasts less than ten hours, while the ferry departing from Piraeus takes a whole day to take you to Lemnos.

 What To Do In Lemnos

-The island offers beaches for all tastes; some on the eastern coast of Lemnos are highly recommended for water sports, such as kitesurfing and windsurfing because they have impressive waves to ride.
+The island offers the best beaches for all tastes; some on the eastern coast of Lemnos are highly recommended for water sports, such as kitesurfing and windsurfing, because they have impressive waves to ride.

 History buffs will love to explore the island’s cave of Philoctetes and the different archaeological sites, such as Poliochni, Kaveirio, and Hephaestia, magnificent churches, and even Lemnos’ medieval castle.